msh356/EblanDE/README.md

-# EblanDE
+# EblanDE: FreeBSD port
-a mirror for EblanDE
+a EblanDE port for FreeBSD (FutanariOS base)